 Periods have been around for as long as, well, people.
-Yet, it’s taken until recently for there to be any innovations in period product technology.
+Yet, it’s taken until recently for there to be any innovations in menstrual product technology.
 Each year, women in U.S. spend over $2 billion on period products.
-That’s a ton of cash money, and if you’re going to spend it, it might as well be on the right products for you.
+That’s a ton of cash money, and if you’re going to spend it, it might as well be on the right menstrual products for you.

 For generations, women have depended upon either menstrual pads (which started out as simply rags stuffed into underwear, thus the expression ‘on the rag’), or tampons.
 Now, in a flurry of entrepreneurial spirit and new tech, there’s a bunch of options for dealing with your flow.